 Hello Dear Readers-

-These yummy bars are a family favorite in our house!
+This vegan dessert is a crowd pleaser.
+The yummy bars are a family favorite in our house!
 And they’re pretty simple to make.

 The ingredients can be pretty hard to find, though.
 Recently, I sent a care package to my daughter in NYC with the ingredients after she went on an unsuccessful wild-goose chase looking for them.
 A tip: If you are unable to find Anna’s, you can use 2 cups of graham cracker crumbs instead.
 I like to use Anna’s as they add a bit of spice and create a firmer base.